soukoku/HelloSignApi/README.md

-### Event callback
+### Event model
-If this lib is used in an http server (under the full dotnet framework or dotnet core), it's also possible to parse the event callback data from HelloSign as well:
+If this lib is used in an http server (in full dotnet framework or dotnet core), it can be used to parse the event callback data from HelloSign as well:
 ```cs
 string jsonData = ...;// somehow get the event callback json
 Event theEvent = client.ParseEvent(jsonData);